MY STORY

 Growing up in Hong Kong: Language

 I don't have many memories of my childhood in Korea because I moved to Hong Kong when I was around 3 years old.
 How I perceived culture and people was all developed through Hong Kong.
 It was an interesting period for me as a child, because as a child I had no sense culture, so what I saw was what I accepted.
 I was a black haired Asian kid and everyone else around me was also black haired Asian people, so I simply thought I was also a black haired Asian Hong Kong person.
 It was a confusing period for me because in terms of language my parents were speaking to me in Korean, but once I left the house to play I was hearing Cantonese.
 If I wanted to socialize and play with these kids I had to adapt and learn Cantonese, so within a span of a year or so I was able to listen and speak basic Cantonese.
-(The perks of being a child.
-Language is absorbed like candy.)
-Unfortunately I still can't read nor write Chinese.
-Hence the adult struggles of trying to learn a new language skill.
-(Maybe the alcohol is preventing my brain from being productive.)
+Unfortunately I still can't read nor write Chinese because I never got any formal training in that language.
+I still regret about missing out on learning a new language, and I hope to one day invest more time on it.

 I spent a lot of time at home so I was very attached to the television.
 Back then in Hong Kong we had like 4 basic channels.
 TVB and ATV, and both had English and Cantonese channels.
 My eyes were stuck on the television, and whenever there was any kind of animated show I was all in.
 There was also a show that was similar to Sesame Street, except it was a Cantonese version of it called "Seem Deem Chuun JJan GGei" (閃電傳真機).
 I was really into these kind of shows where there were costumed characters, dances, educational skits and songs.
 During my childhood I believe a lot of my influences came from these mediums.